 - Use the main course of the river to collect water.

-- On the basis of a recent literature review, the Center for Disease Control and the Environmental Protection Agency recommend that water be rendered safe for drinking by bringing it to a rolling boil for 1 minute (add an additional minute for each 1,000 feet above sea level).
+- On the basis of a recent literature review, the Center for Disease Control and the Environmental Protection Agency recommend that water be rendered safe for drinking by bringing it to a rolling boil for 1 minute, plus an additional minute for each 1,000 feet above sea level.
+(Elevation of the Green and Colorado rivers inside Canyonlands averages 4,000 feet, requiring 5 minutes of boiling.)

 - Water storage containers must be free of contamination when in use and washed and sanitized as needed.